erman999/SQL-Inserter/README.md

 # SQL-Query-Repeater
 The application is written with **Node.js** and **Electron**.
-It uses `mysql2` package to communicate with SQL server.
+It's very fast and stable.
-The typical use case for this repository is to execute SQL queries repetitively within the specified time interval.
+Typical use case for this repository is to execute SQL queries repetitively within the specified time interval.
+It's usually needed for repetitive `INSERT` command execution.

 ## Dependencies
 ```